htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 priority user’s fair share can be realized (based upon the ratio between user priorities).
-To prevent thrashing of the system due to priority preemption, the HTCondor site administrator can define a ``PREEMPTION_REQUIREMENTS`` expression in HTCondor’s configuration.
+To prevent thrashing of the system due to priority preemption, the HTCondor site administrator can define a ``PREEMPTION_REQUIREMENTS`` :index:`PREEMPTION_REQUIREMENTS<single: PREEMPTION_REQUIREMENTS>` expression in HTCondor’s configuration.
 The default expression that ships with HTCondor is configured to only preempt lower priority jobs that have run for at least one hour.
 So in the previous example, in the worse case it could take up to a maximum of one hour until the higher priority user receives a fair share of machines.
-For a general discussion of limiting preemption, please see section `Policy Configuration for Execute Hosts and for Submit Hosts <../admin-manual/policy-configuration.html>`__ of the Administrator’s manual.
+For a general discussion of limiting preemption, please see section `Policy Configuration for Execute Hosts and for Submit
+Hosts <../admin-manual/policy-configuration.html>`__ of the Administrator’s manual.